“Buyers are treating us as a commodity”

 3 Steps will help you to achieve this

 - Understand what is the real differentiating factor of your solution & company – E.g. dedicated project management, latest technology, advanced user-interface, proven track record etc…

 - Ask So What?
 What will this differentiating factor give them?
 E.g. better management information, less duplication, faster data, better skilled staff etc

 - Ask So What again!
 Now think of it from a CFO’s viewpoint: Clarify the economic benefit: How will your customers’ business benefit from using your product – in the private sector this normally means increasing revenues or saving cost.
 For public sector clients it can be delivering against targets.
 Make sure this is the end business result that a senior executive would buy into and put numbers against it – and ideally what the client has already told you!

 2. Engage effectively at the right level

 This has got to start from how your salespeople come across, the type of conversations they have and who they have them with.
-As Tony Hughes, in his RSVP Selling book stated, “In selling, we are delegating down to the people we most closely sound like – and this means that salespeople need to learn the language of leadership if they want to engage at senior levels.
+As Tony Hughes, in his RSVP Selling book stated, “In selling, we are delegated down to the people we most closely sound like – and this means that salespeople need to learn the language of leadership if they want to engage at senior levels.
 They need to be equipped in discussing the business case, delivering outcomes and managing risk”.
 Consider equipping your salespeople with the right personal and business skills via coaching or more formal development – and then make sure that managers support this via coaching and internal pipeline opportunity discussions.

-3. Be sincerely curious about your
+3. Be sincerely curious about your customers

 Once you are selling at the right level, don’t fall into the trap of assuming you know exactly what your customer values in a solution and how exactly they will measure this.
 Instead become an expert questioner – drilling down to really understand what ‘quality’ or ‘risk’ means to them and maybe even getting them to put some numbers around this.